Skip to main content Skip to secondary navigation

 Durand has a small, intimate size that allows residents to get to know all of their neighbors and form a welcoming community.

-• EAST House is a close-knit community and home for sophomores, juniors, and seniors in the Magnolia Neighborhood.
+• EAST House is a close-knit community and home for sophomores, juniors, and seniors.
+Conveniently located in the park-like Governor’s Corner, EAST House provides residents with chef-cooked meals in our dining room and events and outings where students lear

 • Florence Moore exterior entrance.
 Credit: Residential and Dining Enterprises

-Centrally located on Mayfield Avenue, two minutes from Tresidder Memorial Union and five from the Quad, East Florence Moore Hall consists of three houses—Alondra, Cardenal and Faisan.
+Centrally located on Mayfield Avenue, two minutes from Tresidder Memorial Union and five minutes from the Quad, East Florence Moore Hall consists of three houses—Alondra, Cardenal, and Faisan—and is part of the Florence Moore housing complex.

 • Grove is a close-knit community.
 We often have casual in-house events, like trivia nights, to fit with our laid back attitude.

-• Hammarskjöld, the “house with the large front porch and tall columns,” is Stanford’s international-themed co-op.
+Hammarskjöld, located at 592 Alvarado, the “house with the large front porch and tall columns,” is Stanford’s international-themed co-op.
+Hammarskjöld is one of the smallest of the co-ops, with 33 total residents, including student leaders.

 • Jerry exterior.
 Credit: Residential and Dining Enterprises